redux-orm/redux-orm/README.md

 // You can only record a mutation.
 // It won't be applied yet.
-person.set('name', 'Matt');
+person.name = 'Matt';
 // undefined

-// You can see that nothing has changed in the Entity. person.name
+// You can see that nothing has changed in the Model instance. person.name
 // 'Tommi'